 While I have a lot of blog posts outlining how to do Moms on Call, I still highly recommend the book, especially for new parents!

 You can buy it here: Moms on Call: Basic Baby Care 0-6 Months

 The biggest thing we changed during Beckham’s third week is that we started Moms on Call.

-Moms on Call is essentially a book all about how to take care of a newborn.
+Moms on Call is essentially a book about how to care for a newborn.

 It has sections on eating, sleeping, development, supplies you need, how to give baby a bath, etc. You name it, the book talks about it!

 To be honest, I just skimmed most of it because it’s my fourth baby and I pretty much have things down, haha!